DMA-Technologies/uvm-demo/INSTALL_LINUX.md

 `make install`

-The build/check/install sequence is sumarised as:
+The build/check/install sequence is summarized as:

 ```bash
 $ cd $DEMO/systemc-2.3.4/objdir